-You’re staring at spreadsheets from eight different Xero entities, trying to eliminate intercompany transactions while the board pack is due in three days.
-Your balance sheet won’t balance.
-Eliminations don’t reconcile.
+You are staring at spreadsheets from eight different Xero entities, trying to eliminate intercompany transactions while the board pack is due in three days.
+Your balance sheet will not balance.
+Eliminations do not reconcile.
 Month-end has stretched into a second week.
-Preparing consolidated financial statements shouldn’t take this long or leave you second-guessing the numbers.
-This guide shows you the steps in preparation of consolidated financial statements and the practical ways to cut the manual grind.
+Preparing consolidated financial statements should not take this long or leave you second-guessing the numbers.
+This guide walks you through the steps in preparation of consolidated financial statements and the practical ways to cut the manual grind.

 Ready to Automate Your Financial Consolidation?